Office of Student Affairs

 Informal Resolution of a Concern Related to a Disability

-A student who is registered with Disability Services and who has a concern of disability-based discrimination or a concern over the denial of an accommodation will discuss that concern with the Director of Disability Services at 770-426-2725.
-The Director of Disability Services will address that concern with relevant faculty and/or administration and/or the Disability Advisory Committee (DAC) and notify the student of the resolution of his/her concern.
+An enrolled student who has a concern of disability-based discrimination or a concern over the denial of an accommodation will discuss that concern with the Director of Disability Services at 770-426-2725.
+The Director of Disability Services will address that concern with relevant faculty and/or administration and/or the Disability Advisory Committee (DAC) and notify the student of the resolution of their concern.

 Formal Grievance Process

-After exhausting the informal resolution process, any enrolled Life University student that is registered with Disability Services in the Student Success Center may file a formal grievance of disability-based discrimination or denial of accommodations with the Grievance Committee Chair/Vice President of Operations, who can be contacted by email email@example.com or phone 770-426-2805.
-A written grievance statement must be made in writing within (10) school days of the action giving rise to the grievance and must be filed with the Grievance Committee Chair on the correct form (which is available from the Grievance Committee Chair, or the SSC).
-The grievance must describe in detail the action or decision the student alleges is in conflict with his or her rights under the ADA, ADAA or Section 504 of the Rehab Act.
-A student should also submit other documentation to support his or her grievance.
-The student must sign a release form stating that he or she understands that his or her disability grievance will be discussed by the members of the Grievance Committee, the staff of the Student Success Center, and/or members of the Disability Advisory Committee in order to allow the Grievance Committee to determine how best to address the grievance.
-All members of the Grievance Committee will sign confidentiality agreements prior to reviewing any information.
+After exhausting the informal resolution process, any enrolled student that is registered with Disability Services may file a formal grievance of disability-based discrimination or denial of accommodations with the Disability Grievance Committee Chair/Associate Vice President for Academic Affairs (AVPAA), who can be contacted by email email@example.com or phone 770-426-2919.
+A written grievance statement must be made in writing within (10) business days of the action giving rise to the grievance and must be filed with the Disability Grievance Committee Chair on the correct form (which is available from the Disability Grievance Committee Chair, or Disability Services).
+The grievance must describe in detail the action or decision the student alleges conflicts with their rights under the ADA, ADAA or Section 504 of the Rehab Act.
+A student should also submit documentation to support their grievance.
+The student must sign a release form stating that they understand that their disability grievance will be discussed by the members of the Disability Grievance Committee (DGC), the staff of Disability Services, and/or members of the Disability Advisory Committee to allow the DGC, to determine how best to address the grievance.
+All members of the DGC will sign confidentiality agreements prior to reviewing any information.

-Other involved parties may also be asked to document any action or decision in writing and present it to the Grievance Committee.
-After reviewing the written material and any other additional information the Grievance Committee deemed pertinent to the grievance, the Grievance Committee will prepare its findings and recommendations concerning the grievance.
-The Grievance Committee Chair will inform the student in writing of the Grievance Committee’s decision as soon as possible, but no later than ten (10) school days after the Grievance Committee prepares its findings and recommendations.
-The Grievance Committee may also inform the SSC and/or the DAC of the Grievance Committee’s decision.
-An appeal of the Grievance Committee’s decision can be made to the Vice President of Academic Affairs (VPAA) for either of the following reasons:
+Other involved parties will be asked to document any action or decision in writing and present it to the DGC.
+After reviewing the written material and any other additional information the DGC deemed pertinent to the grievance, the DGC will prepare its findings and recommendations concerning the grievance.
+The Disability Grievance Committee Chair will inform the student in writing of the DGC’s decision as soon as possible, but no later than ten (10) business days after the DGC prepares its findings and recommendations.
+The DGC will also inform the Disability Services and/or the DAC of the DGC’s decision.
+An appeal of the DGC’s decision can be made to the Chief Academic Officer (CAO) for either of the following reasons:

 1. Published process was not followed.

-2. New information, not previously available to the Grievance Committee, which may have affected the outcome of the Grievance Committee’s decision, has become available.
+2. New information, not previously available to the DGC, which may have affected the outcome of the DGC’s decision, has become available.

-All forms can be obtained by contacting the Grievance Committee Chair or the SSC.
+All forms can be obtained by contacting the Disability Grievance Committee Chair or Disability Services.

 Complaint to Office of Civil Rights (OCR)